 There’s clearly something about winter months, car launches and Malaga that go hand in hand.
 Almost exactly a year after Audi launched their new RS4 Avant in the Spanish sun; BMW put their spin on events with the launch of its new 8 Series Coupe.

 The 8 Series is BMW’s new super-premium coupe – seeing a return of the 8 Series badge after laying dormant for over 20 years.
-Promising luxury-a-plenty and supreme long distance comfort, it has all the right ingredients to be a MSF hit.
+Promising luxury-a-plenty and supreme long-distance comfort, it has all the right ingredients to be an MSF hit.
 Interest is further piqued by the ‘M’ spec 850i launch model featuring a 4.4litre V8 engine motor; providing enough punch to propel the whole thing to 60mph in just 3.7 seconds.

 Factor in the promise of an overnight stay at the glorious Finca Cortesin hotel in Casares, little thinking time was required before my bags were packed; I set off for southern Spain to see what the new 8 Series was all about…

 The Soft Centre